TZeys/BimmerScreenFS/docs/hardware/schematic.md

 ## Tapping the bus

 Pins 9 and 11 at the headunit connector are the pair I used.
-Reaching them means pulling the head unit, which on the F22 is trim clips and four bolts rather than anything structural.
+Reaching them means pulling the head unit, which on the F22 is trim clips and a few screws.
+Takes 3 minutes with some practice.

 I would rather solder and heatshrink onto the back of the connector than use a piercing tap.
-A piercing tap on a twisted CAN pair breaks the twist at the junction and lets the stub radiate, and it eventually corrodes.
+A piercing tap on a twisted CAN pair _CAN_ break the twist at the junction and lets the stub radiate, and it eventually corrodes.
+Impedance matching, signal reflections yada yada yada.
+I _did_ use taps, but when doing so, keep tap short, twisted and as close to the termination as possible.
+Try to match wire guage as well!

 Keep the stub short.
 A tap on a 500 kbit/s bus is an unterminated branch, and long branches reflect.
 Mine is about 10 cm from connector to transceiver.
 Keep CANH and CANL twisted together right up to